wagnerpaz/react-native-weather-forecasting/README.md

 ## Observations

-Changing locations on the AVD emulator doens't seem to affect the app directly (latitude and longitude doesn't change even with the setting of `maximumAge: 0`).
-My solution for this was installing a weather/forecast app from the Play Store and updating it, after this the location changed in my app too.
+Changing locations on the AVD emulator doesn't seem to affect the app directly (latitude and longitude doesn't change even with the setting of `maximumAge: 0`).
+My solution for this was setting up the Google Maps, allowing location in it, and after changing the city in the emulator, ensure that Maps know right where you are.
+After this react-native-geolocation service should update in the emulator.